matthewmueller/is-gen-fn/Readme.md

 # is-gen-fn

-check if the function is a generator. pulled from [co](https://github.com/visionmedia/co).
+check if the value is a generator function. pulled from [co](https://github.com/visionmedia/co).

 ## Installation